 How to Apply

 Qualified candidates interested in the Jeffrey and Regina Taussig Ohio Honors Scholarship should apply for admission to Waynesburg University by Nov.
 1. Interested students who are accepted to the University will be asked to complete an additional online application, and those whom the committee has identified as potential candidates will be invited to interview for the scholarship.
 For more information on this process, please contact the Office of Admissions at firstname.lastname@example.org or 1-800-225-7393.

 Research & Hands-On Experience

-All senior pre-professional biology and chemistry majors are required to complete research projects and presentations which simulate graduate level work.
+All science majors are required to complete research projects and presentations which simulate graduate level work.
 Many students are able to present this research at national conferences.
-Some research topics that have been covered in the past year include:
+Some research topics that have been covered in recent years include:

 - Transmission of Antibiotic Resistance Between Pathogenic MRSA and Non-Pathogenic Microbes- Jeff Johns, Senior Pre-Medical Biology Major